kev197/stockHMM/README.md

 - profitable/bull
 - unstable/bear

-We derive intial estimates by repeatedly fitting random initializations of model parameters and selecting the parameters corresponding to the highest log likelihood.
-Since we random initialize, I do not assign fixed labels to each state but rather let the state that "learns" the larger 5d return be the profitable state.
-Let the 5d return of a state be the expected of the means of its emission density's mixture's returns.
+We derive intial estimates by randomly selecting sets of parameters and picking the ones corresponding to the best log likelihood to find a good local maxima.
+Since we randomly initialize, I do not assign fixed labels to each state; Rather I let the state that learns to model larger returns be the profitable one.
+To determine this I calculate the expected value of the returns of each mixture within both states, then run a simple conditional check.

-Then, we take the fitted models (trained with stock data from 2010 - mid 2021) and backtest on a time-disjoint set of signals from late 2021 to the present to avoid future leakage in the tests.
+We take the fitted models (trained with stock data from 2010 - mid 2021) and backtest on a time-disjoint set of signals from late 2021 to the present to avoid future leakage in the tests.

 The backtest procedure is as follows:
 (1) Initialize a window of observation signals with predetermined size at the beginning of the test set.